Biblioklept/biblioklept.github.io/other/mirror/better-windows/index.md

 1. Install [AtlasOS](https://atlasos.net/)
 2. Install & Run [NVCleanInstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/), allows you to install graphics driver without the bloat.
 	1. For AMD use [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) or follow this guide [Stripping The AMD Driver](https://rentry.co/AMDDebloat)
-!!! info
-	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/betterwindows#post-debloating) and follow that if you want.
+>	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/better-windows#post-debloating) and follow that if you want.

 # First Method (Reinstalling Windows)
-!!! note Note
-	Recommended if you just bought a new PC/Laptop.
+>	Recommended if you just bought a new PC/Laptop.
 1. Install [Windows LTSC](https://supreme-gamers.com/t/windows-10-ltsc-the-best-windows-10-version-ever.845/), LTSC is windows but without the major bloatware.
-!!!
-Info
+>
 	Download LTSC from [here](https://bobpony.com/downloads/)
 	Set the options like so for the dropdowns:
 	1. Windows (not Server or Beta)